-Median and average home prices in Oregon and Washington were actually very similar, as of fall 2018.
+Median and average home prices in Oregon and Washington were actually somewhat similar, as of summer 2020.
 But it’s a different story when you drill down to the city and metro level.

-Washington vs. Oregon: Home Price Comparison for 2018 – 2019
+Washington vs. Oregon: Home Price Comparison for 2020

 Of course, home prices can change quite a bit from one city to the next, even within the same state.
 So let’s drill down a bit.

-Oregon Home Price Trends & Forecast: 2018 – 2019
+Oregon Home Price Trends in 2020

-As of October 2018, the median home price for the state of Oregon was around $334,000.
-That marked a year-over-year increase of around 5% from the same month in 2017 (based on data provided by Zillow).
+As of August 2020, the median home price for the state of Oregon was around $372,800.
+That marked a year-over-year increase of around 3.5% from the same month in 2019 (based on data provided by Zillow).

-Statewide, prices are expected to rise gradually throughout 2019.
+Statewide, prices are expected to rise gradually throughout 2020.
 So home buyers in Oregon who put off their purchases until later next year could encounter higher housing costs and lower affordability.

 Here are the October median home prices for the 3 most populous cities in Oregon:

-Washington Home Price Trends & Forecast: 2018 – 2019
+Washington Home Price Trends in 2020

 So at the broader state level, housing costs are somewhat similar in both Washington and Oregon.
 But there’s quite a bit of variance when you drill down to the city level.

-Here are the October median home prices for the 3 most populous cities in Washington:
+Here are the August median home prices for the 3 most populous cities in Washington: